mycalibration/mycalibration.github.io/docs/index.md

  List of standards: https://www.microsoft.com/en-us/trustcenter/compliance/complianceofferings eg ISO 9001 , ISO 20000-1: 2011, ISO 2230, ISO 27001, ISO 27017, ISO 27018, BIR 2012 (Netherlands), UK G-Cloud, Argentina PDPA …

  - ***Where do I get a permanent access token from to access the API?***
- The temporary and permanent access token can be seen in the web app under [PROFILE]  ...***todo***...
+ The temporary and permanent access token can be seen in the web app under "Profile Settings" which can be found with the button of the company name.
+ There is always the temporary access token that can be used for the [Swagger/OpenAPI UI](https://mycalibrationapi.azurewebsites.net/swagger/index.html).
+ If the permanent access token is not visible for you then you might need to be given the needed authorization from engineering@keller-druck.com.
+Ask for an permanent access token.

 ---
 ## 7) Roadmap

- - **PROFILE** module to show
-   - API tokens
-   - Profile Settings
-   - SubCustomer Settings
-   - Roles
- - Developer Mode
  - Registration Page
  - Sample Software
-   - LabView, C#, Python
-   - API
+   - LabView
    - Working with the JSON-Schema
- - URL change
  - YouTube Video?